PriyankaIngawale/terraformcodeassessment/README.md

 • Ensure you have meaningful commit messages, so we can follow your thought process

 • Code should contain NO comments

+Note: Configured AWS credentials for Terraform to access AWS services